ioccc-src/mkiocccentry/README.md

 	    man ./fnamechk.1

-##  `chkinfo`
+##  `chkentry`

-The official **IOCCC** `.info.json` sanity checker tool.
-Invoked by `mkiocccentry` after the `.info.json` file has been created, it will attempt to validate the file.
-If it does not successfully validate the file there is a mismatch between what is expected and what is actually there and `mkiocccentry` will fail.
+The official **IOCCC** `.info.json` and `.author.json` sanity checker tool.
+Invoked by `mkiocccentry` after the `.info.json` and `.author.json` files have been created, it will attempt to validate the files.
+If it does not successfully validate the files there is a mismatch between what is expected and what is actually there and `mkiocccentry` will fail.

-As a stand-alone tool it will report whether the file is a validly formed `.info.json` file.
-See also `chkauth`.
+As a stand-alone tool it will report whether the files are validly formed.

-*NOTE*: This tool and `chkauth` are **very much works in progress** and as of 10 March 2022 it was decided that the parsing should be done via `flex(1)` and `bison(1)` which is being worked on in `jparse` (see below).
+*NOTE*: This tool is **very much a work in progress** and as of 10 March 2022 it was decided that the parsing should be done via `flex(1)` and `bison(1)` which is being worked on in `jparse` (see below).

-In time the two tools (`chkinfo` and `chkauth`) will be merged into one tool which can parse one or both of `.info.json` and `.author.json`.
-This is because some fields MUST be the same value in both files.

 For more information and examples, try:

-	    man ./chkinfo.1

-##  `chkauth`

-The official **IOCCC** `.author.json` sanity checker tool.
-Invoked by `mkiocccentry` after the `.author.json` file has been created, it will attempt to validate the file.
-If it does not successfully validate the file there is a mismatch between what is expected and what is actually there and `mkiocccentry` will fail.

-As a stand-alone tool it will report whether the file is a validly formed `.author.json` file.
-See also `chkinfo`.

-*NOTE*: This tool and `chkinfo` are **very much works in progress** and as of 10 March 2022 it was decided that the parsing should be done via `flex(1)` and `bison(1)` which is being worked on in `jparse` (see below).

-In time the two tools (`chkauth` and `chkinfo`) will be merged into one tool which can parse one or both of `.author.json` and `.author.json`.
-This is because some fields MUST be the same value in both files.

-For more information and examples, try:

-	    man ./chkauth.1
+	    man ./chkentry.1

 ##  `jparse`